alexsaunderswps/User-Guides/finished/English/markdown_files/cable_creation_guide.md

 1. Prior to cutting, reinforce rope with tape.
 2. *A rope has two ends, the working (or free) end and the standing (not free) end.*
 3. Cut the free end at 45° angle and melt.
+4. Tape the cut end to protect the exposed rope core.
-4. Secure free end to USB cable 5 - 6 inches back from cable tip or junction with tape.
+5. Secure free end to USB cable 5 - 6 inches back from cable tip or junction with tape.
-5. Secure rope along length of USB cable every 24".
+6. Secure rope along length of USB cable every 24".
-6. Follow steps 1-4 for the standing end of the rope.
+7. Follow steps 1-5 for the standing end of the rope.
-7. Feed the cable/rope pair into the sleeving.
+8. Feed the cable/rope pair into the sleeving.
-8. Secure the sleeving 1/2 - 1 inch past rope end with tape.
+9. Secure the sleeving 1/2 - 1 inch past rope end with tape.
-9. Cut and secure remaining end of sleeving 1/2 - 1 inch past rope end.
+10. Cut and secure remaining end of sleeving 1/2 - 1 inch past rope end.

 ## How to apply electrical tape
 1. Electrical tape should be slightly streched during application.